Bass Clarinet Duo

 klezmer and eastern european folk music

-Jonathan is also a dedicated and passionate performer of Klezmer and Eastern European styles of music, in both traditional and experimental incarnations.
+Jonathan is a dedicated and passionate performer of Klezmer, Eastern European, and Balkan styles of music, in both traditional and experimental incarnations.
 For many years he was the clarinetist in the San Francisco Bay Area band Zoyres.
-He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, and the Washington DC-based band Machaya.
-As life has pulled him in other directions, he has not been performing as much Klezmer music lately, and he misses it very much!
+He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, the Washington DC-based band Machaya, and Boston’s Hankus Netsky.

 music director for dance productions

-Jonathan has worked as Music Director on three dance productions with choreographers Janice Garrett and Charles Moulton.
-He oversaw all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.
+Jonathan has worked as Music Director on seven dance productions with choreographers Janice Garrett and Charles Moulton of Garrett + Moulton Productions.
+He has overseen all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.

 Photo: R J Muna